MerosCrypto/Meros/docs/RPC/Personal.md

 `getMeritHolderKey` replies with the BLS Private Key of the node's Merit Holder.
 The result is a string of the Private Key.

+### `getMeritHolderNick`

+`getMeritHolderKey` replies with the nickname of the node's Merit Holder.
+The result is an int of the nickname.

 ### `getParentPublicKey`

 `getParentPublicKey` replies with the Parent Public Key for the specified account of the node's HD Wallet.
 If the account isn't known to the node, this method will create it.